Consider Online Training Before Lying on Your Resume

 The world of online training and education has added insult to injury when it comes to making it easy to fake one’s credentials.
 Sure, there are many well-known, legitimate institutions of higher learning that have begun offering online curricula to students who want to further their education, but can’t sit in an actual classroom.
 The same goes for online training providers that assist a wide variety of businesses with the online materials needed to efficiently and cost effectively train employees.
 There are, however, many shady, fly-by-night operations that make unrealistic promises, such as a master’s degree in two weeks, or some such nonsense.
 It is the responsibility of the student to ensure that whichever courses they choose to partake in, are legitimate, not offered by “Joe’s University” or some other questionable institution.
 Remember, when you tell lies, you have to keep track of them; it’s never difficult to remember the truth.

 Coggno is the Place for Online Training

 Coggno is here to help with all your online training needs.
 There are thousands of legitimate courses available that offer the highest quality training.
-Whether it’s legal knowledge, human resources, safety certifications, or any other type of training, we’re your go-to source for online training, all available with a few simple clicks of your mouse.
+Whether it’s legal knowledge, human resources, workplace safety certifications, or any other type of training, we’re your go-to source for online training, all available with a few simple clicks of your mouse.